-The 18-carat yellow gold dial that symbolizes our star not only looks extremely warm, but also offers enough contrast for the greyish hour, minute and stylized seconds hands to be easily read even in twilight despite the fact that the watch lacks any sort of lume or other means of enhancing legibility in bad lighting conditions.
+The 18-karat yellow gold dial that symbolizes our star not only looks extremely warm but also offers enough contrast for the greyish hour, minute and stylized seconds hands to be easily read even in twilight despite the fact that the watch lacks any sort of lume or other means of enhancing legibility in bad lighting conditions.

 Although with their earlier products Johan and Patrik concentrated almost all of their attention on dials and cases while leaving movements with their fairly basic finish, their latest jobs (especially their last year’s GoS Nordic Seasons done in collaboration with independent watchmaker Martin Braun that has its Unitas 6498 movement seriously reworked and equipped with Damascus steel bridges) feature vintage calibers that are nothing but gorgeous.

 For this particular model they collaborated with the German master watchmaker Jochan Benzinger of Grieb & Benzinger who is known for great expertise in skeletonization techniques.
-They took their favorite Unitas 6498 hand-wound movement that was “improved to chronometer grade” by the Swiss complications specialist Soprod, and painstakingly skeletonized it to better match the “Midnight Sun” theme of the watch.
+They took their favorite Unitas 6498 hand-wound movement that was “improved to chronometer grade” by the Swiss complications specialist Soprod, and painstakingly skeletonized it to better match the “Midnight Sun” theme.

-To make the skeletonized parts look even more contrast, they even heat-blued the main plate of the movement, as well as decorated the gear wheels with guilloche patterns.
+To make the skeletonized parts look even more contrast, they even heat-blued the main plate, as well as decorated the gear wheels with guilloche patterns.